Influence of committed volunteers on helping behavior in emergency evacuations: Results and discussions

-where $N_{c}$ and $N_{c, 0}$ are the number of volunteers in the stationary state and in the initial condition, respectively.
-A positive value of $n_{c}$ suggests that the number of volunteers $N_{c}$ is greater than the initial one, $N_{c, 0}$, inferring that some lonely volunteers successfully find peer volunteers.
-In case of $n_c = 1$, all the lonely volunteers eventually find their peers, thus all the injured persons are rescued.
+A positive value of $\rho_{c}$ suggests that the final number of volunteers $N_{C}$ is greater than the initial one, i.e., $N_{C}(0)$, inferring that some lonely volunteers successfully found peer volunteers.
+In case of $\rho_{c} = 1$, all the lonely volunteers find a peer and hence all the injured persons are rescued.
 A negative value indicates that some lonely volunteers changed their mind to become bystanders.
-In case of $n_c = -1$, all the lonely volunteers turn into bystanders, so none of the injured persons are rescued.
-The stationary state values of $n_c$ in the $(T, S)$ space are presented in Appendix~\ref{section:T-S_space-details}.
+In case of $\rho_{c} = -1$, all the lonely volunteers turn into bystanders, resulting in none of the injured persons being rescued.

+For the fixed population case, we solve Eq.~(\ref{eq:Nc_dot_detail}) numerically to estimate the stationary state values of $N_{C}$ and then computed the cooperation level $\rho_{c, \textnormal{fixed}}$ in the $(T, S)$ space based on Eq.~(\ref{eq:fraction_cooperation}), see Figure~\ref{fig:primary}(a).
+The figure shows that, for the H and SD games (i.e., $S > 0$), $\rho_{c, \textnormal{fixed}}$ is 1 even for small $N_{C,Z}$ (there is variation around $S = 0$).
+For the SH and PD games (i.e., $S < 0$), $\rho_{c, \textnormal{fixed}}$ increases as $N_{C,Z}$ increases but never reaches a positive value.

+According to the setup described in Section~\ref{section:setup}, we estimate the average stationary state value of cooperation level for the emergency evacuation case (i.e., $\rho_{c, \textnormal{evac}}$), see Figure~\ref{fig:primary}(b).
+Similar to the fixed population case, $\rho_{c, \textnormal{evac}}$ is nearly 1 for most of the $(T, S)$ space of the H and SD games (i.e., $S > 0$) regardless of $N_{C,Z}$.
+However, in the SH and PD games (i.e., $S < 0$), $\rho_{c, \textnormal{evac}}$ approaches 1 as $N_{C, Z}$ increases, demonstrating a noticeable effect of increasing $N_{C,Z}$.
+In \ref{section:sensitivity}, we present the influence of selection intensity $\beta$ and sensory range $l_s$ on $\rho_{c, \textnormal{evac}}$.